-Join David Blatner for an in-depth discussion in this video Adjusting the interface: Dark and light, part of Getting Started with InDesign.
+Join David Blatner for an in-depth discussion in this video Adjusting the interface: Dark and light, part of InDesign Quick Start.

 - My copy of InDesign might not look exactly like yours.
 That's okay!
 Don't panic!
 It's just because Adobe lets people customize the user interface in various ways, that is, all the tools, the panels, and so on.
 In particular, you can adjust the lightness or darkness of the screen.
 Now a lot of designers like this dark charcoal gray.
 It's soothing to the eye and, most importantly, it doesn't distract your eye from the important stuff: the graphics and text on your page.
 Other designers are more used to a lighter interface, partly because that's the way Adobe's software looked for many years.

 You can change InDesign's appearance in the Preferences dialog box.
 To find that, you look in the InDesign CC menu on the Mac and the Edit menu on Windows.
 The location of this menu item is actually one of the only differences between the Mac and Windows versions of the program.
 Inside the Preferences sub-menu, choose Interface.
 Now there are a lot of things we can change here.
 But I'm going to focus on the appearance, right up here at the top.
 And specifically, the Color Theme popup menu.
 Right now, I have this set to medium dark, but you can change this popup menu to something else.

 You can make it darker if you want.
 Or you could make it much lighter.
 You can even fine tune the control by changing the slider over on the right.
 Now the other feature you'll notice here is the Match Pasteboard to Theme Color checkbox.
 But I actually don't usually turn that on and off here.
 I use the View menu.
 Here, let me show you.
 I'll click OK and open a new document by going to the File menu, choosing New, and then choosing Document.
 I'm just going to use the default settings in the New Document dialog box and you can see that the gray area out here is the pasteboard.